island-lang/island-lang.github.io/README.md

 At this point you may start to realize just how powerful this idea is, and how much such a subtle alteration made it diverge from traditional object-oriented thinking.

-This type of association may also be characterized as a form of **knowledge augmentation** as it "augments" the breadth of knowledge associated with a semantic entity.
+This type of association may also be characterized as a form of **knowledge augmentation** as it "augments" the breadth of knowledge associated with a semantic identity.
 Here we've augmented the compiler's knowledge about the `items` and `sortedItems` properties of both `Sort` and `Quicksort`.

 Let's try to take it even a step further.
 How about going back to our initial `BasicKinematics` example and generalizing it such that it could work for any unit of measurement for distance, speed and time?
 And this time we'll use semantic links instead of embeddings, to emulate a system of "commonsense knowledge":